 Private equity managers may have tolerated this operational stress longer than most other types of asset managers because they know the value of their data and flexible use of it.
 But many can no longer tolerate risks of errors, operational delays and—to put it bluntly—looking a bit mom-and-pop to their increasingly sophisticated investors.

 But what private equity managers don’t want is for their data to be “held hostage” by a third-party.
 Many recognize benefits in working with a third-party administrator—including structured data and consistent processes—but are worried they will no longer be able to readily access and work with investor data for advanced hedge fund or private equity fund reporting and analytics for sales and marketing efforts.

 This data-hostage concern may be valid in some cases, not because a third party seeks to hold and control the data but because ongoing data sharing is technically difficult.
 For example, if the third party’s own systems aren’t fully integrated with front-end investor and back-end reporting systems.
 If the third party has to assemble data from multiple sources, then “reporting” (as opposed to free-flowing data access) may be all the third party can accommodate.

-To the extent some managers may still be reluctant to retire what we consider to be high-risk operational practices, we suspect it’s because they recognize the value of their data.
+To the extent some private equity managers may still be reluctant to retire what we consider to be high-risk operational practices, we suspect it’s because they recognize the value of their data.
 Our take is they are correct in recognizing data access is vital and may be pleasantly surprised when they realize they can get to “yes” on all three of the following questions if they find the right partner to deliver: